AsteroidOS/asteroidsyncservice/doc/02_architecture.md

 # Software Architecture {#architecture} #
-As mentioned in [Introduction](@ref mainpage), the `asteroidsyncservice` is just one component of a synchronization client.
+As mentioned in the [Introduction](@ref mainpage), `asteroidsyncservice` is just one component of a synchronization client.
 This section describes a whole synchronization and shows how this software fits into the overall picture.
 This project is intended to be used by a [QML](https://doc.qt.io/qt-5/qmlapplications.html) application without the application needing to know about the details of this software.
-The `asteroidsyncservice` contains two major components: a QML plugin and a daemon that it interacts with.
+This project contains two major components: a QML plugin named `asteroidsyncserviceplugin` and a daemon with which it interacts named `asteroidsyncserviced`.

 \startuml
 [QML app]
 package "asteroidsyncservice" {
-    [QML plugin] - qml
+    [asteroidsyncserviceplugin] - qml
+    note left of [asteroidsyncserviceplugin]
+        the QML plugin
+    end note
     [QML app] --> qml
-    [daemon] - dbus
+    [asteroidsyncserviced] - dbus
+    note left of [asteroidsyncserviced]
+        the daemon
+    end note
-    [QML plugin] --> dbus
+    [asteroidsyncserviceplugin] --> dbus
 }
 [system]
 dbus --> [system]